Weimar Constitution: Aftermath and legacy

 After the passage of the Enabling Act, the Weimar Constitution was largely forgotten.
 Hitler nonetheless used it to give his dictatorship the appearance of legality.
 In the final three Reichstag elections held during his rule (November 1933, March 1936 and April 1938), voters were presented with a single list of Nazis and "guest candidates".
 Secret voting technically remained possible, but the Nazis made use of aggressive extra-legal measures at the polling stations to intimidate the electors from attempting to vote in secret.
 Thousands of Hitler's decrees were based explicitly on the Reichstag Fire Decree, and hence on Article 48.

 In Hitler's 1945 political testament (written shortly before his suicide), he appointed Admiral Karl Dönitz to succeed him.
 He named Dönitz president, not Führer, thereby re-establishing a constitutional office which had lain dormant since Hindenburg's death ten years earlier.
-Despite the appearance of legality, Hitler failed to transfer power to Dönitz in a fully legal manner, since under the Weimar Constitution, the office of President of the Reich required confirmation of such a nomination in a general election.
+Despite the appearance of legality, Hitler failed to transfer power to Dönitz in a fully legal manner—since, under the Weimar Constitution, the office of President of the Reich was directly elected by the population, Dönitz needed to have his nomination confirmed by a general election.
 On 30 April 1945, Dönitz formed what became known as the Flensburg government, which controlled only a tiny area of Germany near the Danish border, including the town of Flensburg.
 It was dissolved by the Allies on 23 May.
 On 5 June, the Allied Berlin Declaration proclaimed the assumption of supreme authority by the four victorious powers acting as occupying forces in their respective zones and jointly in the Allied Control Council for Germany as a whole.

 The Enabling Act was formally repealed by Article 1a of the Allied Control Council in Control Council Law No. 1 on 20 September 1945, which at least theoretically reestablished the Weimar Constitution.
 Its legal validity during the Allied occupation of Germany from 1945 to 1949 was, however, overridden by the Allies' power over Germany.